laivii/JS-Projekti1/README.md

 ### Why and how the thing works?

-This a project for our Javascript course.
+This is a project for our Javascript course.

 The assigment was to make a Todo-app kind of thingy.
 It should be able to do the following:
 * Add tasks